chrishefele/crashview/README.md

 ## File Descriptions

-###download/
+###download/  (raw input data)
 * bike_data1_0223.csv - Crash data that was provided for Mercer county.
 About 50K rows.
 * bike_data2_0447.csv - Crash data that was provided for Ocean? county.
 About 50K rows.

-###data/
+###src/
+* mk_all_data.sh - Script that rebuilds all the data/ files below, using the scripts below.
+* mk_crashes_GPS.R - Creates data/mercer_crashes_GPS.csv; just extracts the crashes with GPS coordinates provided.
+* mk_crashes_geocache.py - Calls the Google geocoding API for all the unique locations in the datset & stores the JSON response in data/geocache.
+Must run this before running mk_crashes_geocodes.py  Can be run multiple times if interrupted by network disruption, timeouts, etc.
+* mk_crashes_geocodes.py - Geocodes crash locations using the data cached by mk_crashes_geocache.py.
+Creates data/mercer_crashes_geocodes.csv
+* rm_geocache_overquerylimit.sh - Cleans up stray cache files if exceeds Google query limit
+* mk_crashes_join_geocodes.R - Creates mercer_crashes_join_geocodes.csv  Must run mk_crashes_geocodes first.

+###data/  (output from scripts, ready for plotting or analysis)
 * mercer_crashes_GPS.csv - Subset of original crash data that included GPS coordinates (about 2K rows)
 * mercer_crashes_geocodes.csv - Latitude & longitude for a subset of crash data that could be successfully geocoded usin the Google geocoding API.
 Includes just the columns "ID", "LatitudeGeocoded" and "LongitudeGeocoded".
 About 36K rows.
 * mercer_crashes_join_geocodes.csv - Original dataset, with the "LatitudeGeocoded" and "LongitudeGeocoded" columns added(an inner join of the downloaded Mercer county dataset & the geocodes file above).
 About 36K rows.
 * geocache/ - cached JSON responses from to the Google geocoding API (eliminates redundant calls).
 One file per location (about 17K total).
-File names are base-16 encoded versions of the location string (e.g. "Nassau Street and Washington Road, Princeton, NJ" -> 4E61737361752053747265657420616E642057617368696E67746F6E20526F61642C205072696E6365746F6E2C204E4A.json )
+File names are base-16 encoded versions of the location string (e.g. for "Nassau Street and Washington Road, Princeton, NJ" the JSON response from Google is saved in:  data/geocache/4E61737361752053747265657420616E642057617368696E67746F6E20526F61642C205072696E6365746F6E2C204E4A.json )

-###src/
-* mk_all_data.sh - Script that coordinates rebuilding all the datafiles above
-* mk_crashes_GPS.R - Creates data/mercer_crashes_GPS.csv
-* mk_crashes_geocache.py - Calls the Google geocoding API for all the unique locations in the datset & stores the JSON response in data/geocache.
-* mk_crashes_geocodes.py - Creates data/mercer_crashes_geocodes.csv
-* rm_geocache_overquerylimit.sh - Cleans up stray cache files if exceeds Google query limit
-* mk_crashes_join_geocodes.R - Creates mercer_crashes_join_geocodes.csv